Frequently Asked Questions

 - Office assistant

 - Ensemble assistant – stage-managing, librarian, etc.

 - Chamber music coach

 - Other duties as determined by the Dean of the School of Music

 How do I apply for need-based financial aid?

 You may apply for need–based financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 The application can be accessed by visiting the FAFSA Website.
-Feel free to contact the Office of Financial Aid with any questions.
+Feel free to contact the Student Financial Services office with any questions.